SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

     ```

 6. Preview your Application.
-Looks much better, isn`t it?
+Looks much better, doesn`t it?

    ![](images/6_2_orders_6_new_app.png)